Skip to main content

 4. The relationship between diseases that disfigured the surfaces of the body, skin care, cosmetics, and clothing.

-The aim for our 5 years is to create an interdisciplinary, medical humanities approach to Renaissance skin (human and animal) in Europe, 1450-1700, and break down the divide between the study of human and animal skin diseases.
+The aim for our 5 years was to create an interdisciplinary, medical humanities approach to Renaissance skin (human and animal) in Europe, 1450-1700, and break down the divide between the study of human and animal skin diseases.

 - Professor Jonathan Barker, King’s College London (About)